Kerry has two amazing rocky peninsulas, jutting out into the Atlantic. Iveragh

 Killarney and around

-Killarney is a major tourist town with craft shops, galleries, and museums, set against a backdrop of the impressive McGillicuddy Reeks and National Park.
-It is easy to spend a day here, with so much to do, from archaeology, castles, big old houses to visit, mountains to climb, water activities, walking, horse riding, or maybe just having a coffee in the Killarney National Park, while watching the world go by.
+.
+There's so much to do, from visiting archaeological sites, castles, big old houses to climbing mountains, water activities, walking, horse riding, or maybe just having a coffee in the Killarney National Park, while watching the world go by.- Scenic routes

-- Golf your way around Kerry on the Championship links courses of Waterville and Ballybunion, Irish Open venues like Killarney or coastal like Dooks and Kenmare.
+your way around Kerry on the championship links courses of Waterville and Ballybunion, Irish Open venues like Killarney or coastal courses like Dooks and Kenmare.

-- Find memories of literary heroes of Kerry like Tom Crean in The South Pole Inn, Annauscaul, John B. Keane in Listowel, Peig Sayers in The Blasket Islands, Kruger Kavanagh in Krugers pub in Dunquin.
+- Find memories of literary heroes of Kerry like Tom Crean in The South Pole Inn

-- Meet the all black, ancient, Irish breed of ‘Kerry cow’ in Killarney, Fungie the Dolphin in Dingle, White tailed sea eagles and Red deer in the National Park, Natterjack toads on the Iveragh peninsula, or Gannets on Skellig rock.
+- Meet the all black, ancient, Irish breed of ‘Kerry cow’ in Killarney, white tailed sea eagles and red deer in the national park, natterjack toads on the Iveragh peninsula, or gannets on Skellig rock.